This post may contain affiliate links which won’t change your price but will share some commission.

 - When zesting lemons, try to only get the outer yellow rind, not the layer of white pith below, which has a bitter aftertaste to it.

-- You can actually make any citrus curd with this recipe using meyer lemons, limes, or even grapefruit.
+- You can actually make any citrus curd with this recipe using meyer lemons, limes, grapefruit, or even pomelo.

 When life gives you lemons, make these lemon recipes!